The dark nights gave me my dark eyes;

 I, however, use them to look for light.

-Since 2010, Dark Eyes Performance Lab has been one of the sponsored performing arts groups by the Ministry of Culture.
-In 2014, we received the “art space” sponsorship of Taipei Department of Cultural Affairs and has since resided in 593 STUDIO with other arts groups, forming a solid basis for our creativity.
+Since 2010, Dark Eyes Performance Lab has been sponsored enduringly by the National Culture and Arts Foundation (NCAF) as one of the TAIWAN TOP performing arts groups.
+In 2014, we received the “art space” sponsorship of Taipei Department of Cultural Affairs and has since resided in Linsen 59 with other arts groups, forming a solid basis for our creativity.
 In the future, Dark Eyes Performance Lab will hold on to its principle to make a creator-friendly environment, in hope to open a dark eye on Asia, a window to the world.